hirrolot/mazeppa/README.md

 > Consider a system _S_ of any kind.
 Suppose that there is a way to make some number of copies from it, possibly with variations.
 Suppose that these systems are united into a new system _S'_ which has the systems of the _S_ type as its subsystems, and includes also an additional mechanism which controls the behavior and production of the _S_-subsystems.
 Then we call _S'_ a metasystem with respect to _S_, and the creation of _S'_ a metasystem transition.
 As a result of consecutive metasystem transitions a multilevel structure of control arises, which allows complicated forms of behavior.

-Thus, supercompilation can be readily seen as a metasystem transition: there is an object program in Mazeppa, and there is the Mazeppa supercompiler which controls and supervises execution of the object program.
-However, we can go further and perform any number of metasystem transitions within the realm of the object program itself, as the next example demonstrates.
+Thus, supercompilation can be readily seen as a particular type of metasystem transition: having an object program, the supercompiler controls and supervises it.
+However, we can go further and perform _any_ number of metasystem transitions within the realm of the object program itself, as the next example demonstrates.

 We will be using the code from [`examples/lambda-calculus/`](examples/lambda-calculus/).
 Below is a standard [normalization-by-evaluation] procedure for obtaining beta normal forms of untyped lambda calculus terms: